ThePaulMcBride/paulmcbride.com/data/posts/using-node-cluster-module.md

 ---
-slug: 'using-node-cluster-module'
-date: '2017-09-28'
+date: "2017-09-28"
-title: 'Using the Node.js Cluster Module'
+title: "Using the Node.js Cluster Module"
-description: 'Using the Node.js Cluster module is an easy way to achieve significant performance gains for your app.
-Find out how to use it in this article.'
+description: "Using the Node.js Cluster module is an easy way to achieve significant performance gains for your app.
+Find out how to use it in this article."
-banner: '/images/node-cluster-module.jpg'
+banner: "/images/node-cluster-module.jpg"
-tags: ['javascript', 'code']
+tags: ["javascript", "code"]
-published: true
 ---

 As we know, Node.js is a single threaded JavaScript runtime.
 A node process can only use a maximum of 1 CPU core and around 1.5GB of RAM.
 In this article, I will show you how we can use the Node.js cluster module to node processes to allow your app to take full advantage of the resources available.